ehharding/science-center/CONTRIBUTING.md

   - If there are disagreements consensus should be sought.
 Lack of consensus might require escalation to the Science Center team maintainers.
 - At least one approval is required for any PR to be merged.
-- Tests must be included in Pull Requests for new features or bug fixes.
+- Tests must be included in PRs for new features or bug fixes.
 You are responsible for fixing any test(s) that fail(s).

 Each contribution is accepted only if there is no objection to it by a Collaborator.
 During the review, Collaborators may request that a specific Contributor who is an expert in a particular area give a "LGTM" before the PR can be merged.

-If an objection is raised in a Pull Request by another Collaborator, all Collaborators involved should try to arrive at a consensus by addressing the concerns through discussion, compromise, or withdrawal of the proposed change(s).
+If an objection is raised in a PR by another Collaborator, all Collaborators involved should try to arrive at a consensus by addressing the concerns through discussion, compromise, or withdrawal of the proposed change(s).

 ### When Merging

 - All required status-checks must have passed.
-  - **Note:** If you're a Collaborator, remember to run the CI checks by labeling the PR with the `github_actions:pull-request` label.
+  - **Note:** If you're a Collaborator, remember to run the CI-checks by labeling the PR with the `github_actions:pull-request` label.
 - Please make sure that all discussions are resolved.
-- [`squash`][] Pull Requests made up of multiple commits.
+- [`squash`][] PRs made up of multiple commits.

 ## Developer's Certificate of Origin 1.1